 I used to have a life outside dogs.
 I’m an electrician and a business owner.
 I haven’t worked in the trade though for 25 years or so because our boarding kennel has enveloped us.
 Club Mead Pet Resort Ltd. has been in business since 1993.
 Our daughter runs the day to day activities there now and we all help her out with our unique job duties.

 A few years ago, we started spending time in Texas during the winter months so we could keep training dogs as it was somewhat too cold at home.
-I was fortunate enough to spend a lot of time with some key players in the field trial game down there and added valuable knowledge to what I knew about retriever training.
-Hence, I am up to date on the best training techniques available today.
+I was fortunate enough to spend a lot of time with some key players in the field trial game.
+(Danny Farmer and Judy Aycock) They added a ton of valuable knowledge to what I knew about retriever training.
+I was exposed to the best training techniques available today.
 It’s absolutely amazing how easy and difficult it is at the same time to train a retriever.
 Anyone can go through the motions, but I learned over time that it’s the subtleties and gut feelings that make real trainers stand out.
 It takes years to understand this.

 As far as breeding dogs, I have also been fortunate in that I’ve always been able to breed what I thought were the best dogs, not just the titled dogs that might sell better.
 I breed the type of dogs that I want to own and train.
 If the titles come along with it, great.
 However, the fact is, most dogs don’t compete in the field trial game and never get those titles.
 That’s why I have always looked at the dogs themselves, their work ethic, physical ability, attitude, and trainability.
 Don’t get me wrong, I feel we have contributed to the field trial game a lot.
 We have produced many Champions including National Champions in both Canada and the USA.
 That’s always been possible because we stayed true to our vision and bred dogs we thought were capable.
 Because of our single focus on the breed type, our puppies can do anything you want them to.
 Except for guarding, they suck at that.
 First kid walking by, first open car door, off to party…… anyway, I digress.
 Thanks for reading.